League of Socialist Youth of Yugoslavia: Original SKOJ

-SKOJ was founded in Zagreb on October 10, 1919, as a political organization of revolutionary youth the youth which followed the policy of the communist Socialist Workers' Party of Yugoslavia.
+SKOJ was founded in Zagreb on October 10, 1919, as a political organization of revolutionary youth that youth which followed the policy of the communist Socialist Workers' Party of Yugoslavia.

-Regional committees were originally established but they were abolished in 1920.
-In 1921, the organization was banned together with the party, which had in the meantime been renamed Communist Party of Yugoslavia.
+Regional committees were originally established, but they were abolished in 1920.
+In 1921, the organization was banned together with the party, which had in the meantime been renamed the Communist Party of Yugoslavia.
 Two congresses were held clandestinely during the 1920s, the Second Congress in June 1923, and the Third Congress in June 1926.
-SKOJ was affiliated to the Young Communist International.
+SKOJ was affiliated with the Young Communist International.
 Regional committees were reestablished in 1939.

 Seven Secretaries of SKOJ

-Seven Secretaries of SKOJ, also known as Seven Courageous, were seven leading figures of the organization, between 1924 and 1931, who died at the hand of the government, in direct confrontation with the gendarmerie, suicide, or indirectly as a consequence of being subjugated to extremely poor conditions during imprisonment or torture, which lead to their death from extreme weakening and illness.
-The Seven were, in sequence of taking the role of a secretary of the organization:
+Seven Secretaries of SKOJ, also known as Seven Courageous, were seven leading figures of the organization from 1924 to 1931 who died at the hands of the government, in direct confrontation with the gendarmerie, by suicide, or indirectly as a consequence of being subjugated to extremely poor conditions during imprisonment or torture, which led to their death from extreme weakening and illness.
+The Seven were, in the sequence of taking the role of secretary of the organization: